If you are new to camping, the list of equipment you need to get can appear a little daunting. In this article, we look at how to get started…

 If you are planning on camping as a family holiday, staying a week somewhere for example, then you’ll want a large tent and items to make your stay more comfortable.

 Want to do both?
-You might want to get two tents, or a small tent that you can extend for longer stays.
+You might want to get two tents: a small tent and a large tent.
+Alternatively, you could get a smaller tent (call it Medium sized perhaps?) that you can extend for longer stays.

 If you plan to camp through the cooler months, then you’ll need to items to insulate your family and keep warm.

 Many campers who take their tent away for a week or two in the summer treat their tent as a holiday home they can move around the country.

 For this, you’ll have a large tent and require pitches with electric hookup.
 You can have fridges, microwaves, kettles, TVs, and even inflatable sofas.